What Is Body Image & How Can It Affect You

 More worryingly, more than 1 in 10 of the men surveyed said they had experienced suicidal thoughts and feelings because of body image issues, and 4% of male respondents said they had deliberately hurt themselves because of body image issues.

-There are several reasons why men may struggle with body image, and one is caused by society.
-Society has created a stigma around men talking about anything that society has deemed may make them appear weak.
+There are several reasons why men may struggle with body image.
+Society is the main reason as it has created a stigma around men talking about anything that society thinks may make them appear weak.
 Issues such as mental health or body image can become much bigger things.
-Encouraging men to speak out about their concerns can help prevent them from growing into conditions such as eating disorders or self-harm.
+Encouraging men to speak out about their concerns can help prevent them from developing into conditions such as eating disorders or self-harm.

 Another major cause of body image issues in men is how they are represented in the media.
 Big Hollywood films and fashion advertisements make their men bulk up or use features such as airbrushing and makeup to show the appearance of the 'perfect' man.
 This portrays an image that men need to look to be a superhero or for people to find them attractive.